Bachelor of Science in

 Degree Requirements

-Students pursuing the Aeronautical Science degree will choose either the Professional Pilot - Fixed Wing or Professional Pilot - Helicopter specialty.
+Students pursuing the Aeronautical Science degree will choose either the Professional Pilot or Flight Education.
 All students must complete the general education courses, Professional Pilot core courses, and the courses required to complete one specialization to earn the Aeronautical Science degree.

 Flight education is a continuous process that normally begins sometime during the student’s first year of attendance and will progress until culminating in a multi-engine commercial certificate with an instrument rating.
 The curriculum is designed to allow students to meet core objectives in a reasonable amount of time.

 Various factors influence student progress.
 These factors include student academic preparation, student availability, student determination and dedication, the availability of aircraft and instructor pilots, and the cooperation of the weather.
 Consequently, some students will finish before others.
-After completing the flight core curriculum, students may take an additional semester or more to acquire additional advanced certificates and ratings, including certified flight instructor airplane and instrument, certified flight instructor rotorcraft/helicopter and instrument, and/or they may enroll in the Airline Flight Crew Techniques and Procedures or the Airline Dispatch Operations course.
+After completing the flight core curriculum, students may take an additional semester or more to acquire additional advanced certificates and ratings, including certified flight instructor airplane and instrument, and/or they may enroll in the Airline Flight Crew Techniques and Procedures or the Airline Dispatch Operations course.

 After matriculation at Embry-Riddle Aeronautical University, all flight training for credit must be completed at Embry-Riddle.
 Only under extreme extenuating circumstances will ERAU students be allowed to complete any off-campus training for credit after matriculation.
-Fixed-wing students desiring to do so must obtain written approval in advance from the Flight Department Chair.
-Helicopter students desiring to do likewise must obtain written approval in advance from the Helicopter Program Chair.
-The credit will be awarded as advanced standing, and the procedures for requesting credit when training is completed, will be specified in the written approval (Off Campus Authorization Form).
+Students desiring to do so must obtain written approval in advance from the Flight Department Chair.
+The credit will be awarded as advanced standing, and the procedures for requesting credit when training is completed will be specified in the written approval (Off Campus Authorization Form).

 Enrollment in flight courses requires proof of U.S. citizenship or a Department of Justice background check for international students.
 Please see the Aviation Transportation and Security Act (ATSA) under the Admissions section of this catalog.